-Man-icures: How male celebrities are popularizing colorful, polished nails
+Man-icures: How male celebrities are popularizing painted, polished nails

 Wilkinson was showered with nail polish from companies that heard his story, including Crete, and some asked him to be a brand influencer.
 But he’ll be pursuing a different line of work related to his experience.

 “I do want to fight issues like this for people in my community and people like me,” he says.
-He’ll be attending Texas Tech in the fall, and hopes to become a civil rights lawyer.
+He’ll be attending Texas Tech in the fall and hopes to become a civil rights lawyer.

-In liberal cities, Onwuachi suspects that men's nail art will soon become as common as long hair or tattoos.
-Male makeup and nail art influencers command large audiences, and nail polish maker OPI created an ad campaign just for men in 2019 with a short film about men who paint their nails, encouraging others to "Mani-up."
+In liberal cities, Onwuachi suspects, men's nail art will soon become as common as long hair or tattoos.
+Male makeup and nail art influencers command large audiences, and nail-polish maker OPI created an ad campaign just for men in 2019 with a short film about men who paint their nails, encouraging others to "Mani-up."

-“In L.A., it’s pretty normal for men to have their nails polished,” says Onwuachi.
+“In L.A., it’s pretty normal for men to have their nails polished,” Onwuachi says.

-But Erdenejargal and Rahman — avid nail polish consumers — aren’t necessarily more inclined to buy nail polish aimed at male customers.
+But Erdenejargal and Rahman — avid nail-polish consumers — aren’t necessarily more inclined to buy nail polish aimed at male customers.
 There aren’t enough color choices, for one, and they don’t believe that nail polish should be male or female, to begin with.

-“The nail carries no gender,” says Erdenejargal.
+“The nail carries no gender,” Erdenejargal says.
 “Color doesn’t have a gender.
-On my Instagram, I polish my nails bright, and all kinds of colors.”
+On my Instagram, I polish my nails bright and all kinds of colors.”

 Male polishes, Rahman says, are for scared nail-polish novices.
 And that’s okay.